renatoathaydes/ceylon-gradle-plugin/README.md

 managing legacy Java dependencies so that you can get transitive dependencies resolved by Gradle.

-Because Ceylon does not resolve transitive Java dependencies, this plugin is a real lifesaver while the Ceylon ecosystem is still developing and you need to rely on Java (and Scala, Groovy, Kotlin)'s libraries!
+This plugin is a real lifesaver while the Ceylon ecosystem is still developing and you need to rely on Java (and Scala, Groovy, Kotlin)'s libraries!

 ## Using this plugin